 Although their bites will leave ugly scars on the pitaya branches, it is the vascular inner core that is truly essential.
 If that core is alive, your plants will be alive.

-To prevent this, make sure you don't overwater your plants.
+To prevent orange spots from happening, make sure you don't overwater your plants.
 If rainy season is coming, spray some protective neem oil to keep the bad guys away.
-Check the soil to see if it is well-draining.
-Don't overfeed your plants.
+Check the soil to see if it is well-draining and don't overfeed your plants.
 And if possible, add some friendly microbes in the soil to increase the dragon fruits' good allies communities.

-The orange spots may be a protective measure that occurs naturally to slow down the growth of the dragon fruit a bit.
-Maybe there's too much good food in the soil & the plants are growing way too rapidly.
-From one perspective, this may be nature at work to balance things out.
+From another perspective, the orange spots may be a protective measure that occurs naturally to slow down the growth of the dragon fruit a bit.
+Maybe there is too much good food in the soil & the plants are growing way too rapidly.
+From this point of view, this may be nature at work to balance things out.
 So other things can keep up or co-exist well together.

 Some folks believe these spots or the mushy parts oozing out from the branches are a natural phenomenon.
 This happens to other cactus as well.
-It's not bacteria or fungi.
+It may not not bacteria or fungi.
 Basically, the dragon fruits are shedding their skin or leaves–like a snake.
-As this is seen as normal, there's not much we have to worry about.
+As this is seen as normal, there may be not much we have to worry about.

 Share or pin this post!